venkatasiddharth09/Player-Performance-Analytics/README.md

 Collected and cleaned match-by-match batting data (2010–2025).

-Utilized feature engineering predictive features such as:

-Rolling averages of runs, strike rate, boundaries.

-Encoded opposition, venue (home/away), and match format.
+Utilized feature engineering predictive features such as caluclating rolling averages of runs, strike rate, boundaries (4s/6s), and encoding opposition, venue (home/away), and match format.

-Batting position.

-Built and compared three ML models:
+Built and compared three ML models: Linear Regression, Random Forest Regressor, XGBoost Regressor

-Linear Regression

-Random Forest Regressor

-XGBoost Regressor

 Evaluated models using Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R².

 # 📊 Key Insights

-Rolling averages helped capture recent form and improved predictive stability.
+Rolling averages helped capture recent form of the player and improved predictive stability.

-Different formats showed unique patterns (e.g., Test form can vary heavily within a series).
+The model was efficient in predicting results or scores in T20s and ODIs, while it had a hard time predicting close to the runs for Tests.
+This is because Tests format is extremely versatile and the player has been on and off in their batting form throughout their career.

-XGBoost generally gave the most stable results across formats.
+XGBoost and RandomForest Regressor generally gave the most stable results across formats.

 # 🛠️ Tech Stack

 Python (pandas, numpy, scikit-learn, xgboost, matplotlib, seaborn)

-Jupyter Notebook for experimentation and visualization
+Jupyter Notebook for experimentation and visualization of models.

 # 📈 Visualizations